Jofo-G/public-web-apps/dyn-form/readme.txt

-This is a dynamic form project, which dynamically renders a form based on the definition.
+This is a dynamic form project, which dynamically renders a form based on the definition that is defined in the form.json file.

 RUNNING:
     If you wish to start the server together with backend run "run.sh" which installs all the necessary modules and then